lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 ```

-## Add the second control plance node into the load blancer target pool with
+## Add the second control plane node into the load balancer target pool with

 The script creates a load balancer for the api server of the cluster.